actors-rs/actors.rs/mkdocs/docs/actors.md

 fn main() {
     let sys = ActorSystem::new().unwrap();

-    let props = MyActor::props();
-    let my_actor = sys.actor_of(props, "my-actor").unwrap();
+    let my_actor = sys.actor_of::<MyActor>("my-actor").unwrap();

     my_actor.tell("Hello my actor!".to_string(), None);

-    // force main to wait before exiting program std::thread::sleep(Duration::from_millis(500));
+    std::thread::sleep(Duration::from_millis(500));
 }
 ```

-Here, we've started the actor system and an instance of `MyActor`.
-Then, we sent a message to the actor.
-You'll notice we provided a factory function `actor()` and props function `props()` as part of `MyActor`'s implementation.

-To explore this example project, click [here](https://github.com/riker-rs/examples/tree/master/basic).

-!!! note
-If an actor's factory method requires parameters, you can use `Props::new_args`.
-See the Rustdocs for an example.
+Here, we've sent a message of type `String` to our `MyActor` actor.
+The second parameter lets us specify a sender as an `Option<BasicActorRef>` (type alias `Sender`).
+Since we're sending the message from `main` and not from an actor, we're setting the sender as `None`.

 ## Message Guarantees

 Riker provides certain guarantees when handling messages:

 - Message delivery is 'at-most-once'.
 A message will either fail to be delivered, or be delivered one time.
   There is no repeat delivery of the same message.
 - An actor handles one message at any time.
 - Messages are stored in an actor's mailbox in the order that they are received.

 On this page, you learned the basics of creating a Riker application using actors.
 Let's move on to the next section to see more comprehensive example using multiple message types:

 [Sending multiple message types](messaging.md)